California Beet Sugar Company: History

-The sugar factory was started in 1870 by E. H. Dyer, his brother Ephriam Dyer, C.I.
+The sugar factory was started in 1870 by E. H. Dyer, his brother Ephraim Dyer, C.I.
 Hutchinson, who served as president, W.F.
 Garratt, B.P.
 Flint, T.G.
 Phelps, W.B.
 Carr, E.R.
 Carpenter, and E.G. Rollins.
 The factory was built on farmland owned by Dyer.
 B.F.
 Ingalls served as the architect and builder.
 The factory opened officially on November 15, 1870.
 The machines used in the factory were imported from Germany.
 The building was located along the Alameda Creek, for transportation purposes, since there weren't any railroads.
 Sugar was distributed via a wheel steamer named "The Rosa," to San Francisco from the factory.
 In the first year of production it processed 293 tons of beet sugar.
 In 1873 the factory closed due to financial reasons.

-The equipment was sold to another plant in Soquel, California.
+The partnership split, two of Dyer's partners, Andreas Otto and Ewald Klineau, who took ownership of the factories machinery, made the decision to move the factory 100 miles away to Santa Cruz County, where Claus Spreckels had been experimening with sugar beet cultivation on his Aptos estate.
+In 1874, they set up a new business Soquel Beet Root Sugar Company (which would also continue to use the name California Beet Sugar Company) at Soquel Landing (now Capitola, California).
+Sugar beet cultivation was not ultimately successful in the farmland close to Capitola, but was successful in the Pajaro Valley, in the southern part of the county.
+This necessated transport of the majority of the factory's sugar beet supply by railway and transportation costs proved high.
+The Soquel factory would operate for the last time during the harvest season of 1879.
+Afterward, the company would go bankrupt and eventually auction off its equipment in 1884.
+Ironically, much of the factory equipment was purchased by the newly reestablished sugar beet factory in Alvarado.

+After the 1873 failure of the Alvarado factory, Dyer relocated to the Central Valley and purchased the Sacramento Beet Sugar Company, which was ultimately unsuccessful as well.
+Undeterred, Dyer then returned to Alvarado property, still in his possession, and there built a new factory in 1879.
+The company was called the Standard Sugar Manufacturing Company, but reorganized as Pacific Coast Sugar Company in 1886.
+In 1889, Dyer sold the business, and it was reorganized as the Alameda Sugar Company.
+In 1920, Alameda Sugar Company acquired the Pacific Sugar Corporation and its sugar refinery in Tracy, California.
+In 1926, the Alameda Sugar Company was purchased by Holly Sugar Corporation.
+Holly would continue to refine sugar in Union City until the plant closed in 1975.
 The factory was demolished in 1977.
-Imperial Sugar bought Holly Sugar Company in 1988.